Neural Networks and (Virtual) Extended Formulations: Introduction

 We would like to emphasize that we view neural networks as a model of \emph{real-valued} computation, as opposed to binary models of computation like Boolean circuits and Turing machines.
-In fact, if one restricts the inputs of a neural network to be binary, it is not too difficult to simulate AND-, OR-, and NOT-gates~\cite{mukherjee2017lower}.
+In fact, if one restricts the inputs of a neural network to be binary, it is not too difficult to simulate AND-, OR-, and NOT-gates \citep{mukherjee2017lower}.
 Thus, in such a binary model, every problem in P can be solved with polynomial-size neural networks.
-However, such networks would usually be very sensitive to single bits in the input and therefore cannot naturally be transformed into exact or approximate neural networks in the real-valued model.
-See also the discussion in \cite{hertrich2024relu} for more details.

-The more useful connection to circuit complexity is through arithmetic~\cite{shpilka2010arithmetic}, and in particular tropical circuits~\cite{jukna2023tropical}, which are also real-valued models of computation.
-Again we refer to \cite{hertrich2024relu} for a more detailed discussion of how these models relate to neural networks.
+However, such networks would usually be very sensitive to single bits in the input.
+This is undesirable for practical neural networks and makes it impossible to transform these constructions naturally into exact or approximate neural networks in the real-valued model, compare the discussion by \citet{hertrich2024relu}.
+The more useful connection to circuit complexity is through arithmetic \citep{shpilka2010arithmetic}, and in particular tropical circuits \citep{jukna2023tropical}, which are also real-valued models of computation.
+For example, \citet{jukna2020reciprocal} study the effect of subtraction at different locations within tropical circuits, which is closely related to the idea of differences of monotone neural networks and ICNNs.
+Again, for a more detailed discussion on the relation of neural networks to arithmetic and tropical circuits, we refer to \citet{hertrich2024relu}.

-In fact, the extension complexity has been related before to Boolean and arithmetic circuits, see~\cite{fiorini2021strengthening,hrubevs2023shadows}.
-This is also related to Goemans' proof that the permutahedron has extension complexity $\mathcal{O}(n\log n)$~\cite{Goemans:2015}, as this goes via sorting networks, which can be seen as a very specific version of a piecewise-linear arithmetic circuit.
+In fact, the extension complexity has been related before to Boolean and arithmetic circuits, see \citet{fiorini2021strengthening,hrubevs2023shadows}.
+This is also related to the proof that the permutahedron has extension complexity $\mathcal{O}(n\log n)$ \citep{Goemans:2015}, as this goes via sorting networks, which can be seen as a very specific version of a piecewise-linear arithmetic circuit.